ipsivlu/ivlu/_posts/en/2025-03-08-ultherapy-preserving-natural-collagen.md

 At IVLU Bogotá, we integrate Ultherapy into personalized protocols that consider not only the skin’s current condition but also its future needs, creating a long-term plan to maintain healthy, firm, and natural-looking skin over time.

-If you’re interested in learning how Ultherapy can fit into your personal collagen-preservation strategy, [schedule a consultation](/en/contact) with our specialists for a detailed analysis of your specific needs.
+If you’re interested in learning how Ultherapy can fit into your personal collagen-preservation strategy, [schedule a consultation](/en/contact) with our experts for a detailed analysis of your specific needs.

 ---